 Having evicted the passengers from the depth of their sleep and the warmth of their beds, those passengers arrive on the platform only to find that there is nothing that resembles officialdom, anywhere within rifle shot, and no sign of a passport office.

 Eventually we discover that they have hidden the passport office on the other platform cunningly hidden by the train.
 On discovering this we all head, sheep-like, for the crossing over the rail lines where, we have noted, various railway staff and security personnel are crossing.

 They shall not pass.
 Turkish and Bulgarian customs posts

 But, no, this is not acceptable since there may be a train passing this way sometime between now and Christmas.
 A phalanx (well 3, at least) of Turkish security/police shouting “you shall not pass” and waving their AK47s, ALRs or Uzis blocks our way.

 So, we are forced to march 100 metres east, through a tunnel with harsh, flashing, white lights which would, undoubtedly, have sent survivors of the Gulag Archipelago into a frenzy and then 100 metres back to the passport office which is, as the crow flies, a mere ten metres across the lines and platform from the train.

-Here we queue as the indolent passport officer scrutinises us at his leisure, while his colleague standing next to him is, presumably, taking his annual leave.
-Very slowly, presumably to avoid RSI, he checks each person off against a list of passengers after which we are allowed to return to the train.
+Here we queue as the indolent passport officer scrutinises us at his leisure, while his colleague, standing next to him, is, presumably, taking his annual leave.
+Very slowly, arguably to avoid RSI, he checks each person off against a list of passengers after which we are allowed to return to the train.

 Should any of the passengers marked as being on board the train not appear at the passport control the train shall not leave.
 In their wisdom, however, this turns out not to be a problem, since our train sits at the station for a further 90 minutes while the Turkish locomotive which, clearly, does not have a visa for Bulgaria is changed for a Bulgarian locomotive.